-The Trust's key objectives for 2020-21 are to continue the development and progress of the Trust.
+The Trust's key objectives for 2021-22 are to continue the development and progress of the Trust.
 The Trust Improvement Plan includes:

-- To take into account a changing cohort and ensure the teaching and learning and enrichment provision for high attainers is further developed to maintain excellent outcomes at across all key stages; - Focusing on assessment of students and implementation of new assessment models; and - To further enhance and embed the robust attendance systems in place.
+- To take into account a changing cohort and ensure the teaching and learning and enrichment provision for high attainers is further developed to maintain excellent outcomes at across all key stages; - Focusing on assessment of students and implementation of new assessment models; - Removing barriers through quality first teaching, then targeted support and finally wider pastoral interventions; and - To further enhance and embed the robust attendance systems in place.